IntensiveCoLearning/english/Derick_EICL1st.md

 ### 2024.6.24
 - In this 21-day co-learning plan, I aim to significantly enhance my English proficiency.
 My daily routine will involve thorough grammar review, journaling in English, and utilizing GPT to refine my grammatical accuracy.
 Additionally, I will employ a browser extension to capture new vocabulary encountered in my reading materials and maintain a daily vocabulary log.

+- Considering my current level of English, I dedicate at least 2-3 hours per day to language learning.
+By the end of this program, I anticipate achieving notable progress in my listening, speaking, reading, and writing abilities.

 ### 2024.6.25